 Experiencing trauma can block the brain’s natural way to recover from distressing events.
-EMDR is designed to reactivate this natural healing process through alternating eye movements, sounds, or taps.
+EMDR is designed to reactivate this natural healing process through alternating eye movements, sounds, or taps and addressed the psychological and physical symptoms stemming from adverse life experiences.
 I have seen how amazing EMDR has been for my clients.
 It is incredible to watch their healing process with EMDR and the impact that healing has had on their lives.

 - Some studies show that 84-90% of single-trauma victims no longer have PTSD after only 3 sessions

-- Another study found that 100% of the single trauma victims and 77% of multiple trauma victims were no longer diagnosed with PTSE after only 6 sessions
+- Another study found that 100% of the single trauma victims and 77% of multiple trauma victims were no longer diagnosed with PTSD after only 6 sessions

 - In another study, 77% of combat veterans were free from PTSD in 12 sessions